Great Synagogue in Budapest

-The synagogue was established between 1854 and 1859.
-It was designed by the Austrian architect, Ludwig Forster.
-It is predominantly Moorish in style, although it also has Byzantine, Gothic and Romanesque styles.
+The synagogue was built between 1854 and 1859.
+It was designed by the Austrian architect Ludwig Forster.
+It's predominantly Arab in style, although it also has Byzantine, Gothic, and Romanesque styles.
 It's 53 m high and 26 m wide and can seat up to 2,964 people, of which 1,492 are men and 1,472 are women.

 The Synagogue is also called Tabakgasse Synagogue, the Great Synagogue or Dohány Street Synagogue.
 In Hebrew, dohány means tobacco.